-Jennie Welles left her trailer near Commerce Circle and Lathrop Way on September 2, in search of water.
-However, where her trailer is parked, she said there is a lack of resources.
+Jennie Welles left her trailer near Commerce Circle and Lathrop Way on September 2, 2021 in search of water.
+However, where her trailer is parked, she said there was a lack of resources.

 "All access to the water is caged off.
 They've caged the faucets.
 There's no access to water," Welles told ABC10.
 Welles said she thought the water source was on public property.